 Then something happened.
 Advertising campaigns changed constantly.
 Its market share fell off.
 The diet colas entered the market and began taking over.

 7 Up, like the rest of the soda brands, had its own diet version.
-Market share continued to slip to where it was the eighth best-selling soft drink in 2000, with 2% market share.
+Market share continued to slip to the eighth best-selling soft drink in 2000, with a 2% market share.

-There are so many reasons often given for why 7 Up has fallen so hard that it’s becoming the soda equivalent of Blockbuster.
+There are so many reasons often given for why the soda has fallen so hard that it’s becoming the soda equivalent of Blockbuster.